Appiah/socialinvites.github.io/android_core.md

 Methods for accessing the class fields or changing their values are:

-- `getAddress()` - returns the address (msisdn) value
+- `getAddress()` - returns the address (msisdn) value,
-- `setAddress(String address)` - sets the address (msisdn) value
+- `setAddress(String address)` - sets the address (msisdn) value,
-- `getMessageId()` - returns the invitation message ID value
+- `getMessageId()` - returns the invitation message ID value,
-- `setMessageId(String messageId)` - sets the invitation message ID value
+- `setMessageId(String messageId)` - sets the invitation message ID value,
-- `getDeliveryStatus()` - returns the delivery status value
+- `getDeliveryStatus()` - returns the delivery status value,
-- `setDeliveryStatus(String deliveryStatus)` - sets the delivery status value
+- `setDeliveryStatus(String deliveryStatus)` - sets the delivery status value,
-- `getClientCorrelator()` - returns the client correlator (same as bulk ID value) value
+- `getClientCorrelator()` - returns the client correlator (same as bulk ID value) value,
-- `setClientCorrelator(String clientCorrelator)` - sets the client correlator value
+- `setClientCorrelator(String clientCorrelator)` - sets the client correlator value,
-- `getPrice()` - returns the price of sent invitation value
+- `getPrice()` - returns the price of sent invitation value,
-- `setPrice(double price)` - sets the sent invitation price value
+- `setPrice(double price)` - sets the sent invitation price value.

 This class also contains the method that can be used for mapping the delivery status to delivery status code - `getDeliveryStatusCode()` method.

 Delivery status mapping:

-- `INVITATION_STATUS_UNKNOWN` - delivery status is null or an empty string
+- `INVITATION_STATUS_UNKNOWN` - delivery status is null or an empty string,
 - `INVITATION_PENDING` - if the delivery status is "MessageWaiting" (the message is still queued for delivery.
-This is a temporary state, pending transition to one of the preceding states) or "DeliveredToNetwork" (successful delivery to the network enabler responsible for routing the message)
+This is a temporary state, pending transition to one of the preceding states) or "DeliveredToNetwork" (successful delivery to the network enabler responsible for routing the message),
-- `INVITATION_NOT_DELIVERED` - if the delivery status is "DeliveryImpossible" (unsuccessful delivery - the message could not be delivered before it expired)
+- `INVITATION_NOT_DELIVERED` - if the delivery status is "DeliveryImpossible" (unsuccessful delivery - the message could not be delivered before it expired),
-- `INVITATION_DELIVERED` - if the delivery status is "DeliveredToTerminal" (indicating successful delivery to the terminal) or "DeliveryUncertain" (delivery status unknown, e.g. because it was handed off to another network)
+- `INVITATION_DELIVERED` - if the delivery status is "DeliveredToTerminal" (indicating successful delivery to the terminal) or "DeliveryUncertain" (delivery status unknown, e.g. because it was handed off to another network).

 ### Owners ###